Activity Monitor for Mac

 When you first start Activity Monitor it will show you the System Memory tab:

 The processes are ordered by % of CPU usage.
-This is the first tool you can use to spot problems.
+This is the first tool in Activity Monitor you can use to spot problems.
 As you can see in the screenshot here at one point iTunes was using 99% of my computers processing power.
 That isn’t good.
 Especially since I didn’t even know I had iTunes running and wasn’t using it.

 As soon as you see an application persistently using a large percentage of your CPU you should ask yourself if you really need to have it open and then consider closing it.